Last Updated on: 6th October 2023, 09:35 am

-Hermann tortoises are a small species that reaches 5-8 inches long.
+Hermann tortoises are a small species, measuring 5-8 inches long.

-However, they also like to dig, explore, and forage.
-That’s why they need an enclosure measuring at least 4 x 2 feet and standing 18 inches high.
+They enjoy digging, exploring, and foraging.
+Therefore, they require an enclosure that’s at least 4 x 2 feet in size and stands 18 inches high.

-Sulcatas are large, slow-moving tortoises that grow up to 2-3 feet and have 18-inch-long shells.
-As these tortoises are so big, you’ll need an enclosure measuring at least 10 x 10 feet with 24-inch sides.
+Sulcatas are large, slow-moving tortoises that reach 2-3 feet with shells up to 18 inches long.
+They’re so big that the enclosure must be at least 10 x 10 feet with 24-inch sides.

-The leopard tortoise is the 4th largest tortoise species.
-An average adult measures 16 inches in length.
-Leopard tortoises aren’t keen on digging, except when preparing a nest for egg-laying.
+The 4th largest species is the leopard tortoise.
+The average adult measures 16 inches in length.
+Leopard tortoises aren’t enthusiastic about digging, but they will do so to create a nest for laying eggs.

 An enclosure measuring 10 x 8 feet and 18 inches tall is necessary to house leopard tortoises.